• Skip to primary navigation

 A woman named Hailey who is struggling with grief has another affliction; she imagines bodies being burned and actually enjoyed watching her wife be cremated.
 Her therapist assures her that she has nothing to worry about with these thoughts as there is a difference between thought and action.
 But when Hailey’s sister asks her to watch her niece, Grace, who is just a small child, she isn’t so sure it’s just intrusive thoughts that she needs to be worried about.

-A major lesson from this one, when someone says it’s not a good idea for them to watch your kid… listen to them.
+A major lesson from this one, is when someone says it’s not a good idea for them to watch your kid… listen to them.
 This one gave me stomach cramps while reading.

 The Strange Thing We Become – Four Stars